Investing in Tritium DCFC Limited (DCFC) is a safe bet with a significant edge - The Dwinnex

-As of close of business last night, Tritium DCFC Limited’s stock clocked out at $1.73, up 7.45% from its previous closing price of $1.61.
-In other words, the price has increased by $+0.1200 from its previous closing price.
-On the day, 1047611 shares were traded.
-DCFC stock price reached its highest trading level at $1.7700 during the session, while it also had its lowest trading level at $1.5700.
+As of close of business last night, Tritium DCFC Limited’s stock clocked out at $1.65, down -1.20% from its previous closing price of $1.67.
+In other words, the price has decreased by -$0.0200 from its previous closing price.
+On the day, 761772 shares were traded.
+DCFC stock price reached its highest trading level at $1.6700 during the session, while it also had its lowest trading level at $1.6000.

 Top 5 Cheap Stocks to Own Right Now